Alanaktion/MCHostPanel/README.md

 ### Requirements

-- PHP 5 with GD library
+- PHP 5 with GD library (GD only used for player faces)
-- Java 7
+- Java 6/7 Headless (OpenJDK JRE works great)

 ### Installation

-- Upload all of the files to a web-accessible directory on your server.
+- Upload all of the files to a web-accessible directory on your server
+- Copy data/config-sample.php to data/config.php
 - Edit data/config.php and set KT_LOCAL_IP to your server's public IP address
-- Go to install.php in your browser and set up an administrator user.
+- Go to install.php in your browser and set up an administrator user
-- Delete install.php
+- **Delete install.php**
 - Add any Minecraft server .jar file to your home directory, and rename it "craftbukkit.jar"
 - Ensure the web server user has write access to the data/ directory